szczyglis-dev/py-gpt/README.md

 This mode uses the new OpenAI's **Assistants API**.

 This mode expands on the basic chat functionality by including additional external tools like a `Code Interpreter` for executing code, `Retrieval Files` for accessing files, and custom `Functions` for enhanced interaction and integration with other APIs or services.
-In this mode, you can easily upload and download files. **PYGPT** streamlines file management, enabling you to quickly upload documents and manage files created by the model.
+In this mode, you can easily upload and download files. **PyGPT** streamlines file management, enabling you to quickly upload documents and manage files created by the model.

 Setting up new assistants is simple - a single click is all it takes, and they instantly sync with the `OpenAI API`.
-Importing assistants you've previously created with OpenAI into **PYGPT** is also a seamless process.
+Importing assistants you've previously created with OpenAI into **PyGPT** is also a seamless process.

 ![v2_mode_assistant](https://github.com/szczyglis-dev/py-gpt/assets/61396542/5115144d-804a-406c-9fbc-9de370910179)